-Provided below are answers to some of the most frequently asked questions that we receive.
-The information is organized into two separate sections, one for consumers, and one for retailers.
-If you have a question and you are unable to find the answer on our website, please contact the Weights and Measures Services Division (WMSD) at 602-542-4373 or [email protected].
+Below are answers to some of the most frequently asked questions we receive.
+The information is organized into two separate sections, one for consumers and one for retailers.
+If you have a question and cannot find the answer on our website, please contact the Weights and Measures Services Division (WMSD) at 602-542-4373 or [email protected].

-A: For most vehicles, the tank capacity listed in your owner's manual is only an approximation.
-In reality, your fuel tank may hold more or less than the volume stated.
+A: The tank capacity listed in your owner's manual is only an approximation for most vehicles.
+Your fuel tank may hold more or less than the stated volume.
 In addition, tank volume discrepancies may be caused by:

 - The slope of the ground in front of the fuel dispenser

 - The volume at which the auto-shutoff activates (may vary depending on the nozzle)